 That means that having nearly any drug in your body could count as driving under the influence.
 And some are viewed much more harshly than others.
 To see the difference we’ll look in detail at marijuana, other illegal substances, and legal drugs.

 Legalization of Recreational Marijuana

 On November 7, 2016 voters in California voted in favor of Proposition 64, legalizing recreational marijuana use.

 The state of California is poised to quickly become the world’s largest cannabis market.
 Proposition 64 (AKA Adult Use of Marijuana Act) will allow Californians who are 21 and older to possess, transport, buy and use up to an ounce of cannabis for recreational purposes and allow individuals to grow as many as six plants.
-The measure will also allow retail sales of marijuana, and impose a 15% tax.
+The measure will also allow retail sales of marijuana (Drug Possession for Sale, HSC 11351), and impose a 15% tax.